Baptist Memorial Hospital-Memphis (1912–2000): Madison East and Union East Tower

-The main hospital tower was a 255-foot tall, 924,000 square foot, 1,400-bed, 21-story X-shaped hospital building located on 899 Madison Avenue in the eastern part of the complex.
+The main hospital tower was a 255-foot tall, 924,000 square foot, 1,400-bed, 21-story X-shaped hospital building located at 899 Madison Avenue in the eastern part of the complex.
 It was constructed as an expansion of the original hospital buildings on Madison Avenue.
-Planning on the first tower expansion was started in 1953 and the 13-story Madison East wing was completed in 1956.
+Planning on the first tower expansion began in 1953 and the 13-story Madison East wing was completed in 1956.
 As Baptist continued to grow, what was originally planned to grow over 20 years was expanded much faster in the early 1960s.
-In 1967, the Union east 21 story tower was completed, the Madison East wing was enlarged, and the hospital’s iconic X shape was finalized.
+In 1967, the Union East 21-story tower was completed, the Madison East wing was enlarged, and the hospital’s iconic X shape was finalized.

 Russwood Park fire and professional building expansions

-During this same time Russwood Park, a professional baseball park and stadium, was located across the street from the hospital prior to being destroyed by a fire on Easter Sunday, April 17, 1960.
+During this same time, Russwood Park, a professional baseball park and stadium, was located across the street from the hospital prior to being destroyed by a fire on Easter Sunday, April 17, 1960.
 This fire also slightly damaged the Madison East tower, breaking several windows and putting the entire hospital at risk.
 The fire is considered one of Memphis’s largest historical fires, due to it being an all-wood construction stadium and the number of fire companies that ended up responding.
 With Russwood being a total loss, the baseball park was cleared, Baptist purchased the land and continued to grow.
-Baptist had a professional doctor’s building on Dudley Street that was built with the hospital addition in 1956, and they built their next set of professional office buildings, 910 and 920 Madison, in 1965 and 1975, with the hospital’s first parking garage attached.
+Baptist had a professional doctor’s building on Dudley Street that was built with the hospital addition in 1956, and they built their next set of professional office buildings, 910 and 920 Madison, in 1964 and 1974, with the hospital’s first parking garage attached.
 The hospital complex was finally completed with the addition of 930 Madison and Madison Plaza in 1991.
-After closing the hospital in 2000, Baptist donated the professional buildings to The University of Tennessee Health Science Center in 2002.
+After closing the hospital in 2000, Baptist donated the professional buildings to the University of Tennessee Health Science Center in 2002.
 These three buildings, 910, 920, and 930 Madison still stand today and are now academic and research facilities, as well as surgery centers, doctors offices, business offices, and food court.